Dimasa people

 The Dimasa people or Dimasa Kachari people are an ethnolinguistic community presently inhabiting in Assam and Nagaland states in Northeastern India.
 They speak Dimasa, a Tibeto-Burman language.
 This community is fairly homogeneous and exclusive, with members required to draw from both parents' separate clans.
 The Dimasa kingdom, one of many early states in Assam following the downfall of Kamarupa kingdom, was established by these people.

 The Dimasas are one of the oldest inhabitants of the Northeastern part of India and are one of the many Kachari tribes.

 Dimasa appear to be one of the earliest indigenous ethnic groups of northeastern India.
-They are a part of the greater Bodo-Kachari family of ethnolinguistic groups of Northeast India which includes Boro, Tripuri, Rabha, Garo, Tiwa, Koch, Moran etc. peoples of northeast India.
-They speak Dimasa language a Boro-Garo language of the Tibeto-Burman family.
+They are a part of the greater Bodo-Kachari family of ethnolinguistic groups of Northeast India which includes the Boro, Tripuri, Chutia, Rabha, Garo, Tiwa, Koch, Moran etc. peoples.
+They speak Dimasa, a Boro-Garo language of the Tibeto-Burman family.

 Etymology

-It stands for Di-ma-sa meaning people of big waters referring to the stream of upper tributary of Brahmaputra i.e. Lohit (known as Dilao in Dimasa), which is in Arunachal today.
-There is also an endonym within the tribe called as Ha-Tseng-Tsa or Ha-Cheng-Sa meaning people of the soil/sand.
-Ha-Tseng-Sa could have been the original name of the tribe before setting down in the valley between Dilao (Lohit) and Tsang river (Brahmaputra).
-This is reflected in the folk lores of Dimasa royal clans as well as in the descent and titles of the King.
+It stands for Di-ma-sa meaning people of big waters referring to the stream of Brahmaputra (known as Dilao in Dimasa), There is also an endonym within the tribe called Ha-Tseng-Tsa or Ha-Cheng-Sa, meaning people of the soil/sand.
+Ha-Tseng-Sa could have been the original name of the tribe before settling down in the valley between Dilao and Tsang rivers.
+This is reflected in the folklore of Dimasa royal clans as well as in the descent and titles of the King.